TheEnduri/swag-labs-e2e/README.md

 The most common selectors/views are saved as page models

-Similarly, the most common actions are implented as Cypress Commands
+Similarly, the most common actions are implemented as Cypress Commands

 ## Stack
 - cypress